Endpoints

 ❌ http://myapp.com/api/webhooks/stripe

-Enable signature verification for all endpoints when possible.
+Enable signature verification by adding your Stripe webhook signing secret.
 This adds an extra layer of security.

 3. Verify HookRelay Signatures